GlenAllachie 12 YO Speyside (700ml)

 How to Drink

 The GlenAllachie Distillery was one of the few post-war distilleries designed by William Delmé-Evans and focused on using gravity-fed methods to reduce energy requirements.
-The distillery was built in 1967 and began its first production run in 1968.
+The distillery was built in 1967 and sits on the eastern edge of Ben Rinnes mountain where it is rather exposed to the elements.
 For most of its life, the GlenAllachie Distillery was a production distillery used to produce large quantities of malt whisky for use in blends like Chivas Regal and Clan Campbell.
-It wasn’t until the 1990s that the distillery saw its first official bottling.
+It wasn’t until the 1990s that the distillery saw its first official bottling under its own label.

 From the distillery: On the nose, layers of heather honey, cinnamon, butterscotch and sticky raisins, with notes of mocha lingering in the background.
 On the palate, bursts of orange zest, heather honey and damsons, followed by lashings of mocha, dark chocolate, cinnamon, figs and dates with a long, silky finish.